anthonyscorrea/cmba-bylaws/docs/02-league-rules-and-policy.md

 ### Completion of Playoff Games
 All playoff games must be played to completion.
 If a playoff game is suspended for any reason, the game must be finished at a later date declared by the Commissioner.
 This game is declared suspended, and regardless of what inning or circumstance, the game will be continued from the point in the game when it was suspended.
 The “Slaughter Rule” is applicable for the playoffs (see [Regulation Games](#regulation-games)).

+## Code of Conduct
+### Ethics
+All League members, including officers, Managers, umpires, and players shall strive to be ethical, honorable, and truthful in all dealings concerning the League thereby promoting the League as a first class league of impeccable integrity.

+### Sportsmanship
+All League members, including officers, Managers, umpires, and players are expected to behave in a sportsmanlike manner, promoting fair competitive play in a respectful atmosphere.

 ## Sportsmanship and Prohibited Conduct
 All League members are expected to engage in a sportsmanlike and mutually respectful behavior.
 Any Manager or the chief umpire may request that the rules and competition committee review the specific actions of another player, coach, Manager or team.
 The rules and competition committee shall review, and in its discretion, determine the appropriate disciplinary action to be taken, if any.
 Disciplinary actions include a written warning, fines, temporary suspension, and banishment from the League.
 The committee should take under consideration repeat offenses.
 The Commissioner shall enforce any discipline determined by the committee.